COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Kidney (Renal Cell) Cancer
+Home > Be Healthy > Health Library > Kidney (Renal Cell) Cancer

 Kidney cancer starts when abnormal cells grow out of control in one or both kidneys.
 The kidneys are two bean-shaped organs located on either side of the spine, just below the ribs.
 They filter wastes from the blood and help balance water, salt, and mineral levels in the blood.

 Another name for kidney cancer is renal cancer.
 "Renal" means having to do with the kidney.

 This topic is about renal cell carcinoma, the most common type of kidney cancer.

 Kidney cancer that is found early often can be successfully treated.
 But when it isn't found early, the cancer may spread, or metastasize, to other parts of the body, such as the lymph nodes, the lungs, the bones, or the liver.

 Experts aren't sure what causes kidney cancer.
 But there are certain things that make you more likely to get this cancer.
 Your risk is higher if you: